-Ablative Laser Resurfacing (CO2 Laser)
+Skin Laser Resurfacing (CO2 and TRL Laser)

-Smooth deep wrinkles and acne scarring, significantly improve sagging skin, and enhance skin’s clarity and overall tone with Ablative Laser Resurfacing.
+Smooth deep wrinkles and acne scarring, significantly improve sagging skin and enhance skin’s clarity and overall tone with Ablative Laser Resurfacing.

 As our skin ages, several factors contribute to it appearing older.
 Years of environmental damage and sun exposure can result in irregular pigmentation, brown spots, deep wrinkles, and sagging skin.
-A history of acne in our youth can result in scarring that appears more prominent as we age due the natural breakdown of collagen and elastin in our skin.
+A history of acne in our youth can result in scarring that appears more prominent as we age due to the natural breakdown of collagen and elastin in our skin.
 When symptoms of aging are more serious or pronounced, your physician may recommend Ablative Laser Resurfacing.

 All laser resurfacing involves the removal of some or all of the surface layers of our skin.
 Some technologies, such as Pixel, fractionate the laser energy so smaller portions of the skin are treated in each session, allowing for shortened periods of downtime.
 Ablative Laser Resurfacing, on the other hand, does NOT divide or fractionate the laser energy, so treatments are more powerful, deeper, and can require extensive downtime.
 In fact, Ablative Laser Resurfacing is sometimes used in place of a surgical facelift, or used with it to enhance its outcomes.
 Your surgeon will discuss which procedure you are a better candidate for and why.